togglebyte/anathema-guide/src/templates/elements/expand.md

 # Expand (`expand`)

-Expand the widget to fill the remaining space.
+Expand the element to fill the remaining space.

+Accepts one child.

 The layout process works as follows:

-First all widgets that are not `expand` or `spacer` will be laid out.
+First all elements that are not `expand` or `spacer` will be laid out.
-The remaining space will be distributed between `expand` then `spacer`.
+The remaining space will be distributed between `expand` then `spacer` in that order, meaning if one `expand` exists followed by a `spacer` the `expand` will consume all remaining space, leaving the `spacer` zero sized.

 The size is distributed evenly between all `expand`s.